diegomcas/autolisp-web-and-json-utils/README.md

 _ get_from_web: Conect to server and obtain responses.

 _ get_DRF_token: Only that.
-Using the get_from_web function obtain a DRF token.
+Using the get_from_web function to obtain a DRF token.

-The functions uncluded in json_util-v2.lsp:
+The functions included in json_util-v2.lsp:

 _ json_to_list: Return a list with the elements of a string in json format